 One important note about hiring a web designer and/or graphic designer to help you achieve your vision.
 You need to remember that these folks are generally NOT marketing experts.
 They might pretend to understand marketing (who doesn’t think they can create the world’s greatest commercials, right?) but the reality is programmers and graphic designers generally do NOT really understand how small business marketing works.
 So be very careful taking marketing advice from these folks.

 With all of these details under your belt, I want to emphasize one very critical aspect of website — it’s an essential ingredient you’ll need to help you get the best possible results with your small business web marketing plan: Lead Generation.

 Your website’s purpose is one thing and one thing only — to generate leads for your business.

 With this in mind, be sure that every part of your website includes opt-in forms.
 Your home page, your informational pages, and especially your blog posts.
 We’ll explore this topic more in-depth in future posts in this series, but for now just keep this at the top of your list.
 Every single page of your website needs to be contributing in some way to converting your visitors into leads.

 What questions do YOU have about building a powerful small business website?
 Please leave your comment below.

-Since 2005, I've been using Bluehost for my website hosting needs.
-What I love about Bluehost is how quickly and easily you can use setup a WordPress website in your hosting account.
-I've used their service for Standard and Dedicated servers, and I've been very happy with both.
-Anytime I've had a problem, their live chat and phone chat staff have been helpful, polite, and easy to deal with.
-Click here to check out their pricing.
+Since 2005, I’ve been using Bluehost & Siteground for my website hosting needs.
+What I love about both is how quickly and easily you can use setup a WordPress website in your hosting account.
+I’ve used their service for Standard and Dedicated servers, and I’ve been very happy with both.
+Anytime I’ve had a problem, their live chat and phone chat staff have been helpful, polite, and easy to deal with.